Confinement and dynamical chiral symmetry breaking in a non-perturbative renormalizable quark model: A confining quark model

 as derivation w.r.t.~the sources allows to define the quantum operators.
-The parameter $\zeta$ is indispensable for a homogeneous linear renormalization group for $\Gamma$, while its value can be consistently determined order by order, making it a function of the coupling $g^2$.
+As noted before, the function $\chi(g^2)$ is indispensable for a homogeneous linear renormalization group for $\Gamma$, while its value can be consistently determined order by order, making it a function of the coupling $g^2$.
 It reflects the vacuum energy divergence $\propto j^2$.
-We refer to \cite{Verschelde:1995jj} for the seminal paper plus toolbox.
+We refer to \cite{Verschelde:1995jj,Knecht:2001cc} for the seminal papers plus toolbox concerning this so-called Local Composite Operator (LCO) method.

 As an important asset of $4d$ quantum field theory is its multiplicative renormalizability, this property needs to be established for eq.~\eqref{act10}.
-Using a more general set of sources, this can be proven to all orders of perturbation theory \cite{Baulieu:2009xr}, from where\footnote{The operator $\mathcal{O}_1$ is split in 4 pieces which are separately studied using 4 sources, see eqns.~(25)-(27) in \cite{Baulieu:2009xr}.
-From eq.~(72), it can be inferred that these 4 operators share their renormalization factor, thus the 4 sources can be taken equal to our $J_1$. } it becomes evident that there is no pure vacuum term in $J$.
-Although RG controllable, we need a workable action description as the nonlinear $\zeta(g^2)\frac{j^2}{2}$ clouds the energy interpretation and outruns standard 1PI formalism \cite{Banks:1975zw}.
+Using a more general set of sources, this can be proven to all orders of perturbation theory, see for instance \cite{Capri:2014fsa}.
+In particular, an important consequence of the proof is the absence of pure vacuum terms in $J$.
+Although RG controllable, we need a workable action description as the nonlinear $\chi(g^2)\frac{j^2}{2}$ clouds the energy interpretation and outruns standard 1PI formalism \cite{Banks:1975zw}.
 This can be overcome by a double Hubbard-Stratonovich (HS) unity:

 leading to an equivalent action,